greggy/yota/README.md

   -t {300,350,400,450,500,550,600,650,700,750,800,850,900}, --tariff {300,350,400,450,500,550,600,650,700,750,800,850,900}
-                        Tariff to set for yota in rubles -s, --show            Show the current tariff in rubles
+                        Tariff to set for yota in rubles -s, --show            Show the current tariff in rubles -l, --long            Show how long your paid tariff will be available

 ```